1.Blue Cash Preferred® Card from American Express

 American Express

-What sets the American Express® Gold Card apart is its unparalleled rewards on dining and groceries, making it a premier choice for foodies and travelers.
-With substantial annual credits, it offers excellent value for those who frequently dine out and shop for groceries.
+What sets the American Express® Gold Card apart is its exceptional earning potential, particularly for dining and groceries, allowing cardholders to earn 4X points in these categories.
+The card also offers a substantial welcome bonus of 100,000 points, making it a compelling choice for those who frequently dine out or shop for groceries.

 Pros: